 It is the most densely populated island in Denmark.
 Amager is home to the Copenhagen Airport, so most travelers automatically get to see the area.
 The northern part of Amager, which is basically considered to be a part of Copenhagen like all the boroughs, has a lot of good restaurants although it lacks proper tourist attractions.
 However, the southern part of Amager island, which is not considered to be part of Copenhagen, is worth visiting in its own right.

 Especially the town of Dragør, approximately 12 kilometers south of central Copenhagen.
 Dragør is a beautiful and idyllic town with traditional events and classic Danish architecture.
 Highly worth visiting, but we recommend doing it as a day trip while staying in the center, rather than having a base there for the entire trip.

 Valby borders Vesterbro to the east.
-It is overlooked by most tourist since it doesn’t have that many attractions.
+It is overlooked by most tourists since it doesn’t have that many attractions.

 Traditionally, Valby was a lot cheaper than the central parts of the city, but that has changed in recent years.
 Valby is becoming insanely popular and prices are rising.
 Within a decade, it could easily become the fancy-pants part of Copenhagen.
 Many artists and entrepreneurs are moving to Valby.

 Which district or neighborhood of Copenhagen are you most interested in?
 Let us know in the comments below!